achieve-lab/xilinx_tutorial/README.md

 These examples also provide other methods of file compilation and linking, such as through the use of tcl script files.

+Once you are finished exploring this vector addition example, please remember to clean this example directory from your scratch folder.